To take your Squarespace 5 site offline, there are a few options:

 While you can cancel your subscription at any time, we recommend these steps for a smooth transition:

-- If you're moving to Squarespace 7, wait until your Squarespace 7 site is live and you've transferred any custom domains before you cancel your Squarespace 5 site.
+- If you're moving to Squarespace 7, wait until your Squarespace 7 site is live and you've moved any custom domains before you cancel your Squarespace 5 site.

 - If you're not moving to Squarespace 7, export your content so you can import it to a new site.